MimmyJau/mimmyjau.github.io/src/pages/posts/rust-ownership-borrowing-cheatsheet.md

 **Borrow checker violation**: The function doesn't have the correct permissions (i.e. write permissions) on the data.

 **Potential undefined behaviour**: It would be unsafe because it might invalidate references in the calling context.
 For example, in the context calling `stringify_name_with_title` there may be a reference to an element in the vector (not the vector itself).
-If you push a string onto vector, it might cause Rust to reallocate data to a larger block of memory, thus dangling any references to previous elements.
+Pushing a string onto vector might cause Rust to reallocate data to a larger block of memory, thus dangling any references to previous elements.

 **Solutions**: We could change the function type signature to request either ownership or a mutable reference, but this is a less intuitive API.
-A better solution is to clone the data, mutate the data however we need, and then return the clone.
+A better solution is to clone the data, mutate the clone, and then return the clone.

 ### Unsafe Program: Aliasing and Mutating a Data Structure